SS-GEN: A Social Story Generation Framework with Large Language Models: Experiments

-\textbf{Base Models in SFT:} In SFT scenarios, base models show greater potential for adapting to domain-specific data.
-For example, base models outperform IT models after SFT, as seen in both GPT evaluations and traditional metrics.
+\textbf{Base Models on SFT:} In SFT scenarios, base models demonstrate greater potential for adapting to domain-specific data.
+For example, fine-tuned base models outperform fine-tuned Instruct models, as seen in both GPT evaluations and traditional metrics.
 This trend holds true for the models of Gemma and Mistral series, but not for the LLama3 series.
-It is speculated that the LLama3 base model, pre-trained with 15T data, may need a larger and more targeted fine-tuning dataset to effectively leverage its pre-learned complex patterns and features, thus reaching optimal performance on specific tasks like SSGen.
+It is speculated that the LLama3 base model, pre-trained with 15T data, may need a larger and more targeted fine-tuning dataset to effectively leverage its pre-learned complex patterns and features, thus reaching optimal performance on specific tasks like SS-GEN.

-\textbf{Quality Enhancement through SFT:} As shown in Table~\ref{tab:zero-sft} and Figure~\ref{fig:gpt4-evaluation}, Supervised fine-tuning (SFT) can significantly narrows the performance gap between 7B and 2B models, proving the effectiveness of the SS-Bench dataset we proposed.
-For instance, the SFT scores in each row of Table~\ref{tab:zero-sft} are markedly higher than the Zero-Shot scores, and the yellow line representing SFT models Figure~\ref{fig:gpt4-evaluation} is consistently higher than the blue line representing Zero-Shot models.

-Moreover, results from human evaluation indicates that the stories generated by Zero-Shot models have a much lower situational safety compliance rate compared to those generated by SFT models.
-Human Preference rankings further confirm that SFT-generated stories better meet the quality criteria of Social Stories, as illustrated more clearly in the case studies shown in Figure~\ref{fig:case_study1} and ~\ref{fig:case_study2}.
-Detailed analysis in Appendix~\ref{sec:case-study} reveals that the 2B-SFT model generates simpler stories than 7B-SFT models, and this simplicity may be more suitable for children with severe autism.
-We conjecture that future research can tailor Social Stories to different autism severity levels based on model size.

-\textbf{Efficiency and Quality trade-off:} To evaluate the trade-off between computational complexity and the story quality across models with different scales on both Zero-Shot and SFT settings, we report the FLOPS and trainable parameters for all models in Table~\ref{tab:comp_flops_params}.
-Base and IT models have the same values on the complexity due to the same model structure.
-Combining this with the human evaluations in Table~\ref{tab:human-evaluation}, we found that the fine-tuned Gemma (2B) using our dataset produced significantly higher quality stories than the zero-shot Gemma-1.1-IT (7B), with only 0.3 times (2.606\textbf{T}/8.743\textbf{T}) the computational complexity.
-Furthermore, with LoRA trainable parameters at only 0.287 times (921.6\textbf{K}/3.211\textbf{M}) the scale of the Gemma (7B) during the SFT, the fine-tuned Gemma (2B) still achieved a 39\% win rate in human preference against the SFT Gemma (7B).